Conditions, Hamstrings, Sports Injury

 Returning to Activity and Injury Prevention

-One of the biggest concerns of athletes and active individuals is how long to wait before returning to full activity.
-There’s no single answer, as recovery time varies on the severity of the hamstring injury:
+One of the biggest concerns for athletes and active individuals is how long to wait before resuming full activity.
+There’s no single answer, as recovery time varies depending on the severity of the hamstring injury:

 • Mild Hamstring Strains: 2-3 weeks with proper rehab